 The Northend Greenway is envisioned to be a 2.5-mile shared use path connecting people in north Harrisonburg with places they want to go.
 From Virginia Mennonite Retirement Community, to residential neighborhoods, Eastern Mennonite University, Eastern Mennonite School, community centers, and more.

 The Northend Greenway project will be designed and constructed in multiple phases.
+The City continues to work with stakeholders and funders to obtain the resources need to build the other phases of the Greenway.

 [2MB] Download Map